You don’t have to be a lawyer to make an impact in the legal world.

 General Education Requirements

-Associate of Arts in Paralegal Studies
+Associate of Science in Paralegal Studies

 When you pursue an Associate Degree in Paralegal Studies online at University of Cumberlands, you’ll work with experienced faculty who will teach you paralegal courses online and help you explore every aspect of this exciting field of study, providing the tools you need to be successful in entry-level legal work.
 You’ll develop important professional skills that will help you thrive in any industry and every career path, from the ability to communicate in group settings to thinking critically.
 Get the expertise you need to succeed with courses in national government, legal writing, understanding legal documents, judicial procedure, criminal justice, legal terminology, and more.

 Classes for the online paralegal degree are designed to give you a full view of the many areas where you can put your degree to use.
-An AA degree in paralegal studies is the perfect foundation to pursue a career path in any number of legal settings—law offices, corporate legal departments, the court system, and more!
+An AS degree in paralegal studies is the perfect foundation to pursue a career path in any number of legal settings—law offices, corporate legal departments, the court system, and more!
 You can learn more about the salary potential and growth for paralegal careers at the Bureau of Labor Statistics (BLS) website.
 You can also create long-term plans for your education and career by researching the American Bar Association, which can be a great resource and networking opportunity for legal and law-related professionals.

 As part of University of the Cumberlands' associate degree requirements, each student must complete at least 61 semester hours, including those within the major and the coursework required to fulfill the online Associate Degree in Paralegal Studies requirements.